 I married my husband twice–once in the days before gay marriage was legal and again after it was.
 Somewhere in between the two ceremonies, we adopted our son, earning the titles that matter most to us: “Dad” and “Pop.”

 My writing has appeared in numerous publications, from The New York Times to the literary journal Thema.
-A book I wrote when I was trying to make a go of it as a freelance writer, The Jury System, was singled out for excellence by the New York Public Library.
+A book I wrote when I was trying to make a go as a freelance writer, The Jury System, was singled out for excellence by the New York Public Library.
 I’ve received recognition from The Missouri Review for an audio essay about a babysitter I had when I was a kid, and my videos (like this one) have been honored by the National Council on Crime and Delinquency.
 My video about formerly incarcerated members of the Muscogee (Creek) Nation in Oklahoma was an official selection of the American Indian Film Festival, and From Defendant to Survivor, which I directed, won Best Documentary at the Human Trafficking Awareness Film Festival and was a finalist for a Media for a Just Society Award.

 As host of New Books in Science Fiction on the popular New Books Network, I have interviewed dozens of wonderful authors about their work.
 (Some of those interviews–like this one–have been featured on Literary Hub).
 I am also the author of the science fiction novels The Alternate Universe and its sequel, The Escape.

 Praise for the Podcast

 It’s such a pleasure to talk about UNKINDNESS with someone who’d thought so deeply about the world of the book.

 —Rivers Solomon, author of AN UNKINDNESS OF GHOSTS